madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

-Based on these results, `c` is well constrained. `n` is also well defined. `a` and `b` are the most uncertain.
+Based on these results, `c` is well constrained. `n` is also well defined.
+In contrast, `a` and `b` are less certain.

-However, because of the local nature of the estimates these results are not very accurate and differ with the global sensitivity and uncertainty analyses presented below.
+However, because of the local nature of the estimates, these results are not very accurate and differ with the global sensitivity and uncertainty analyses presented below.

 The plots below show a series of graphical representations of the `localsa` results.
 These plots are generated automatically by the code.

 A plot of the Jacobian representing the relationships between model parameters and estimated observations: